Fliplet/fliplet-cli/docs/API/core/ai.md

 });
 ```

+This code uses the OpenAI API through the `Fliplet.AI` namespace to generate text completion using an AI model.
+The `result` variable in the example holds the response from the AI model.

+The `Fliplet.AI.createCompletion()` method takes several arguments to customize the text completion.
+In this case, it is passed an object with the following properties:

+- `model`: Indicates which AI model to use for text generation, in this case "text-davinci-003".
+This model is one of several language prediction models developed by OpenAI.
+- `prompt`: Specifies the text prompt to generate completion for.
+In this case, the prompt is "Say this is a test".
+- `max_tokens`: Controls how many tokens (words or characters) the AI should generate in response to the prompt.
+Here, it is set to 7.
+- `temperature`: Controls the "creativity" or randomness of the generated text.
+A higher temperature value produces more unpredictable responses.
+Here, the temperature is set to 0, which means the AI will always choose the most likely next token.

-Likewise, you can use the [chat completions OpenAI API](https://platform.openai.com/docs/api-reference/chat/create) with the same JS API by providing the `messages` attribute:
+Likewise, you can use the [chat completions OpenAI API](https://platform.openai.com/docs/api-reference/chat/create) with the same JS API by providing the `messages` attribute instead of `prompt`:

 ```js
 const result = await Fliplet.AI.createCompletion({